 - Pay for salaries of social workers, who help when difficulties arise, who can consult with families who live far from the elder (with the latter’s permission), help to mediate issues in the household when professional care providers are not working out, connect elders with needed services and supplies and provide volunteer support.

-Citywide and nationally, provide mentoring and administrative support to other groups including West Harlem, the Catskills Mountains, and Solano County, California.
+Citywide and nationally, provide mentoring and administrative support to other groups like in Solano County, CA and Fairfield, IL..
 Learn more at Lifeforce-in-Later-Years.org

-Through LiLY’s annual New York Citywide Celebrate an Elder Day (October 1st) campaign, bring schools, nonprofits, public agencies and media together to advocate and promote respect, inspire the creation of programs, and increase volunteerism.
-Learn more at LoveAnElder.org.
+Through LiLY’s annual New York Citywide Celebrate Our Elders Week campaign (October 1-7), your dollars bring schools, nonprofits, public agencies and media together to advocate and promote respect, inspire the creation of programs, and increase volunteerism.
+Learn more at Lifeforce-in-Later-Years.org.